AsohLove/Terminal-To-Do-List-App/README.md

             echo -e "${RED}This task already exist."
         fi
 ```
-Running todo.sh add "Go shopping" on the program we get the following output;
+Running *todo.sh add "Go shopping"* on the program, we get the following output;
 ![Adding tasks](/Screenshots/TodoAdd.png)

 ![Added tasks](/Screenshots/AddedTask.png)

 **Delete task fro the file**

 ```bash
 "del")
         #Checks if the tasks file has more than two lines and then delete the 2nd line or display error